rocky-linux/sig-security.rocky.page/docs/packages/control.md

 * Wed Dec 13 2023 Solar Designer <solar@openwall.com> 0.8.0-2
 - In addition to Requires(pre), also use Requires in the sub-package
-- In %%triggerprein_control, pre-check that the facility exists
+- In %triggerprein_control, pre-check that the facility exists
 - Use (renamed) copies of the trigger macros within this spec file

 * Wed Dec 13 2023 Solar Designer <solar@openwall.com> 0.8.0-1